 Under the FIEA and subordinate rules, certain types of OTC derivatives designated by the JFSA commissioner must be cleared through a central counterparty licensed by the JFSA.
-Currently, the JFSA commissioner has so designated: (i) certain credit default swaps; and (ii) certain plain vanilla Yen interest rate swaps, such as OTC derivatives.
+Currently, the JFSA commissioner has so designated: (i) certain credit default swaps; and (ii) certain plain vanilla Yen interest rate swaps.
 Financial Instruments Business Operators and Registered Financial Institutions are required to clear these designated derivatives through the Japan Securities Clearing Corporation.